fgoujeon/maki/README.md

         }
     };

-    //We can use guard operators to combine our guards. using is_short_push = awesm::not_<is_long_push>;
+    //We can use guard operators to compose guards. using is_short_push = awesm::not_<is_long_push>;
 }